South West Coast Path: North Cornwall

 The path crosses into Cornwall at Marsland Mouth and continues south-westwards along this rocky coast, past Morwenstow then Higher and Lower Sharpnose Points.
 Beyond Sandy Mouth, the walking becomes easier through Bude, a surfing resort, and along Widemouth Bay.
 Returning to the cliffs, the path continues past the spectacular folds at Millook, then to Crackington Haven, past Cambeak and further south (over "High Cliff", Southern Britain's highest sheer-drop cliff at 735 ft), and from there to Boscastle, the scene of flooding in 2004.

 Tintagel and its castle are associated with the conception of the legendary King Arthur and a 15th-century house that was later used as a post office.
 The path continues to Trebarwith Strand, Tregardock, then to Port Gaverne, Port Isaac, and Port Quin, three small harbours.
 Overlooking Port Quin is Doyden Castle, a 19th-century folly.

 The scenery is now less wild, the cliffs less high.
 The Rumps, a dolerite intrusion, has Iron Age defences across its narrow neck but the path heads straight past to Pentire Point then swings south-eastwards again into Polzeath.
 The estuary of the River Camel forces a detour away from the sea to Rock and the Black Tor Ferry that takes walkers into Padstow.

 From Stepper Point the path again runs along low sea cliffs to Trevone and Harlyn Bay then around Trevose Head.
-From here-—weather permitting-—the coast can be seen from Hartland in Devon to beyond St Ives in the west.
+From here—weather permitting—the coast can be seen as far as Hartland in Devon to beyond St Ives in the west.
 The path runs southwards through Constantine Bay to Porthcothan then passes around Park Head to reach Mawgan Porth.